Faculty Research Funding Opportunities

 Grants typically range from $5,000-$25,000 in size, but the Reiss Grant may be as much as $30,000.
 For all grants, the Project Director (PD) must be a tenured or tenure-track member of the Arts & Sciences Faculty.
 Visiting faculty are not eligible.
 Collaborators may be Dartmouth faculty or scholars from other institutions.
 Compensation for Project Directors and collaborators is not available.

-Proposals are reviewed by the Faculty Council twice a year and the deadline dates for submission are Monday, October 1, 2012 and Monday, April 1, 2013.
+Proposals are reviewed by the Faculty Council.
+The deadline dates for year 2013-2014 submission are Tuesday, October 1, 2013 and Tuesday, April 1, 2014.
 (Please submit applications to Jane DaSilva via email before midnight on the deadline date.)

 Center Research Grants Available